-This study has been prepared to evaluate traffic, parking and transportation aspects of the proposed SFC Yonkers Project on the adjoining/surrounding roadway systems.
-The following sections provide a description of the proposed SFC Yonkers Project and the tasks undertaken in completing the study.
+John Collins Engineers, P.C. performed a study to evaluate traffic, parking and transportation aspects of the proposed Project on the adjoining/surrounding roadway systems (the "Traffic Study").
+Full text of the Traffic Study is included in Appendix 2 of this DEIS.
+The following sections provide a description of the proposed Project and the tasks undertaken in completing the Traffic Study.